WATCH: Dáil briefly suspended after heated row about speaking time

 The Dáil is trialing a new system where TDs need numbered cards in order to be allowed to speak on an issue.

-Leas-Cheann Comhairle Pat 'The Cope' Gallagher suspended the Dáil after this outburst earlier:
+Leas-Cheann Comhairle Pat 'The Cope' Gallagher suspended the Dáil after an outburst earlier.

+Deputy MacSharry claimed: "We have 44 Deputies here but we have Kofi Annan McGrath and Ban Ki-moon Healy-Rae up every day..."

 Here’s the Dáil dust up over speaking time between Marc MacSharry and the Healy Raes.
 Led to Ceann Comhairle suspending the session pic.twitter.com/UPkyYhqkwC— Sean Defoe (@SeanDefoe) February 7, 2018